 BLOG No 2 The Big Adventure, as it has always been known, gave much fodder for fun anecdotes with some lovely and evocative photos.
 A new career as a Speaker evolved – always lively with much laughing and audience participation, a sort of ‘no holds barred’ type of event.

-Then a few years on, life needed livening up a bit so I decided to buy a small chalet in Provence, France, where the air is dry even shortly after storms; my lungs like this!
+BLOG no 3 After the Big Adventure, life needed livening up a bit so I decided to buy a small chalet in Provence, France, where the air is always dry; my lungs liked this!

 Before the chalet could be erected on the site I chose, a decision had to be made.
 An old oak tree precluded the underfloor waste and other pipes being placed where they were needed.
 The area was very exact and no alternative placing could be selected.
 A decision had to be made – yes, the tree had to be destroyed.
 I felt dreadfully guilty about this and though a prayer was offered at the time of felling, this just wasn’t enough.

 BLOG No 5 So was born Hannah’s Tree.
 Hannah, although only eight years old, found a way to avoid her tree being cut down.
 How wise was she – that there is always a way to avoid destruction.
 This lesson turned my life around and one I want to pass on…